INM-6/alpaca/README.md

 ## How to contribute

-If you want to suggest new features, changes, or make a contribution, please first open an issue on the [project page on GitHub](https://github.com/INM-6/alpaca/issues) to discuss your idea.
+If you want to suggest new features, changes, or make a contribution, please first open an issue on the project page on GitHub [URL redacted for double-blind review] to discuss your idea.

 Pull requests are welcome.
 Any contribution should also